-A Manhattan power of attorney lawyer may be able to help.
+A hard-working Manhattan power of attorney lawyer may be able to help.
 A power of attorney can grant other parties the specific power to make decisions on your behalf if you become unable to do so yourself.
-To learn whether this power of attorney is the right choice for you, it could be beneficial to work with a local estate attorney.
+To learn whether this power of attorney is the right choice for you, it could be beneficial to work with a skilled local estate attorney.

 In simple terms, a power of attorney gives one person the ability to make decisions on behalf of another.
 These powers come in two forms.
 Parties may grant power of attorney for a specific purpose or provide general powers.

 A specific power of attorney could have the right to make medical decisions, the ability to sell or purchase property, or the right to make business decisions.
 There is no limit as to the extent of powers that a party may receive under a specific power of attorney.
 However, these powers of attorney usually only last for a specified amount of time.

 General powers of attorney give one party complete control over another’s decisions.
 These documents may last for a specified period of time or last indefinitely.
 In fact, a durable power of attorney only ends after the principal’s death.
 A knowledgeable POA lawyer in Manhattan could provide more information about the various forms of powers of attorney and their legal impact.

 How to Create or Destroy a Power of Attorney

 It is clear that a power of attorney grants significant privileges to another party.
 It is also a willing indication of a person’s desire to surrender this power.
 As a result, the law requires a clear statement of intent when a party creates a power of attorney.